 - An EOI for a Travel Grant does not imply or guarantee the award of a grant

-- Travel Grant awards will be made at the discretion of the Scientific Programming Committee (SPC)
+- Travel Grant awards will be made at the discretion of the Scientific Program Committee (SPC)

 - If available, the value of additional travel grants offered to nurses, AHP and other students will be determined after the PhD grants have been allocated.
 This is usually $250 each, but flexible.